charleskoffler/clprolf/docs/beginners_docs/simol_simple_doc_github_website_interfaces.md

 What is the "with_compat" stuff, is it really useful?

-"with_compat" is just a keyword to add when interface type use.
+"with_compat" is just a keyword to add when interface type is used.
 It precedes a variable, field, or parameter declaration.
 It means "with compatibility", so we accept, for these variables, any objects with a class type compatible with our required interface.
 We do not use "with compat" on a return type.
-It keeps our vision of interfaces, while permitting to remind that the requested object is still a object with a class.
+It keeps our vision of interfaces, while permitting to remind that the requested object is still an object with a class.
 Actually, an interface is not really a type, by a requirement about a class type.
 And the weakly coupled variables are quickly visible, as well as the dependency injection(needed or done).

 ```java